bgplab/bgplab/session/2-asoverride/index.md

 ### Device Requirements {#req}

 * Provider routers: use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
 The device also has to support the *AS override* functionality.
 * Customer routers: use any device [supported by the _netlab_ BGP configuration modules](https://netlab.tools/platforms/#platform-routing-support).
-The lab topology configures *BGP soft reconfiguration* on Cumulus Linux and FRR; you might want to configure something similar on the EBGP sessions if you're using other devices as CE routers.
+The lab topology configures *BGP soft reconfiguration* on Cumulus Linux and FRR; you might want to configure something similar on the EBGP sessions if you use other devices as CE routers.
-* You can do automated lab validation if you use Arista EOS, Cumulus Linux, or FRR on the CE routers.
+* You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on the CE routers.
 Automated lab validation requires _netlab_ release 1.7.0 or higher.
 * Git repository contains initial CE router device configurations for Cumulus Linux.

 ### Lab Wiring